Master-Bobba/CS50W--Project3/README.txt

 Archive and Unarchive:
-    Allow users to archive and unarchive emails that they have received.
+    DONE ==> Allow users to archive and unarchive emails that they have received.

-    When viewing an Inbox email, the user should be presented with a button that lets them archive the email.
+    DONE ==> When viewing an Inbox email, the user should be presented with a button that lets them archive the email.
 When viewing an Archive email, the user should be presented with a button that lets them unarchive the email.
 This requirement does not apply to emails in the Sent mailbox.

-    Recall that you can send a PUT request to /emails/<email_id> to mark an email as archived or unarchived.
+    DONE ==> Recall that you can send a PUT request to /emails/<email_id> to mark an email as archived or unarchived.

-    Once an email has been archived or unarchived, load the user’s inbox.
+    DONE ==> Once an email has been archived or unarchived, load the user’s inbox.

 Reply: